SlothCroissant/powermeter/README.md

 At a high-level, the application reads voltage values via [SPI](https://wikipedia.org/wiki/Serial_Peripheral_Interface) from split-core [current transformers](https://en.wikipedia.org/wiki/Current_transformer) (commonly referred to as CTs, and are made by a variety of manufacturers such as [YHDC](https://en.yhdc.com/product/SCT013-401.html)), converts the values to watts, and writes the resulting data to a MySQL/MariaDB database.

-## Minimum Requirements
+## Prerequisites

-There are very few requirements from the hardware/OS perspective:
+There are very few prerequisites the hardware/OS perspective:

 * [Raspberry Pi 3b+ or higher](https://www.raspberrypi.org/) (Inclding all models of the Raspberry Pi 4)
 * Latest [Raspberry Pi OS](https://www.raspberrypi.com/software/) installed